 The CELLYPSO Housekeeping system enables:

-The points system and productivity factor (PF) aren't abstract metrics—they're practical tools that make housekeeping manageable, predictable, and fair.
+The points system and productivity factor (PF) aren't abstract metrics.
+They're practical tools that make housekeeping manageable, predictable, and fair.

 With these tools, you can: